History of the East–West Schism: East and West since 1054

+After the Great Schism of 1054, Roman Catholicism and Eastern Orthodoxy continued to move further away theologically.
+Scholasticism, reaching its peak under Thomas Aquinas (left) was adopted by the Roman Catholic Church as its main doctrine, whereas hesychasm, famously defended by Gregory Palamas (right) was made central to its doctrine.
+Thomism's divine simplicity stands in direct opposition to Palamite essence-energy distinction.
+Canonization of Thomas Aquinas was counteracted with his condemnation at the Hesychast councils, which canonised Palamas in response, thereby solidifying the schism.

 The events of July 1054 had various religious and political consequences, both in East and West.
 Upon their return to Rome in the late summer of 1054, Cardinal Humbert and his colleagues found the Roman see still in the state of vacancy.
 Since there was no pope, all discussions and decisions regarding the Constantinopolitan events of July 1054 had to be postponed, until the next papal conclave.
 At that time, political situation in Italy was complex, which prolonged the vacancy until April 1055, when new Pope Victor II was elected.
 Victor II was preoccupied with the affairs of the Holy Roman Empire, but after his death in summer of 1057, the papacy was given to Cardinal Frederick of Lorraine, one of three envoys of 1054, who was elected pope as Stephen IX.
 Faced with the Norman menace in southern Italy, Stephen IX decided to send a delegation to Byzantine Emperor Isaac I Komnenos.
 Papal legates departed from Rome at the beginning of 1058, but when they reached the Byzantine-held Bari, news came that Stephen IX had died, and mission was abandoned.

 It remained unknown whether the failed mission of 1058 had both political and religious aspects, as was the case with the earlier mission of 1054 and also with several later missions.
 In 1073, contacts between Constantinople and Rome were initiated by Byzantine Emperor Michael VII Doukas, who sent envoys to Pope Gregory VII, and on that occasion some discussions were held regarding both political and religious issues, but no agreement was reached.
 In 1089, Pope Urban II held the Council of Melfi, reopening the discussion between West and East.
 In September 1089, a local council was held in Constantinople, reexamining relations between the East and West.
 Similar discussions between Latins and Greeks were also held in 1098 at the Council of Bari.